saipriya0209/Project_Diabetes_Clinical_Text_Analysis_QBS101_5/README.md

 ## Predictive Model

 Given the categorical nature of outcomes and variables, XGBoost is employed to predict the presence of Diabetes and co-morbid disorders.
 The model integrates the extracted features for accurate predictions.
+Accuracy and F-Score were used to measure the performance of the model

 ## Conclusion

-This project underscores the practical application of NLP techniques in medical text analysis.
-Through the amalgamation of data retrieval, preprocessing, Named Entity Recognition, and word embeddings, valuable insights are gleaned from medical text data.
-The developed model achieves an impressive 74% accuracy in predicting the presence of Diabetes.
+This project highlights the practical application of NLP techniques in medical text analysis.
+Through the combination of data retrieval, preprocessing, Named Entity Recognition, and word embeddings, valuable insights can be gleaned from medical text data with reasonable performance.
+The developed model achieves an impressive 74% accuracy and 84% F-Score in predicting the presence of Diabetes.
+Improvements can be further made with larger amounts of data and better fine-tuning techniques.